Friday, April 19, 2024

 The (Big) Year That Flew By: Twelve Months, Six Continents and the Ultimate Birding Record by Arjan Dwarshuis, translated by Els Vanbrabant.
 English translation copyright 2023 published by Chelsea Green Publishing.

-This book also includes a forward by Mark Obmascik, author of The Big Year: A Tale of Man, Nature and Fowl Obsession.
-Many readers are likely to have read Mark Obmascik's book, or at least have seen the movie.
+The book includes a forward by Mark Obmascik, author of The Big Year: A Tale of Man, Nature and Fowl Obsession, published February 9, 2005.
+Many readers are likely to have read Mark Obmascik's book, or at least have seen the movie (Jack Black's character).

 Dorian Anderson's big year cycling around the United States was completed in December 2014.
 Noah Strycker's worldwide big year was completed in December 2015.
 Immediately upon Noah completing his worldwide trip, Arjan Dwarshuis from Scheveningen, Netherlands set out to break Noah's record in 2016.
 So, three years in a row, there was a flurry of big year birding going on.
 It was easy for me to follow Dorian's and Noah's nightly blog entries during their big years and reading their blogs was how I ended each night.
 Arjan's communiques were harder to keep track of, at least for me, from this side of the Atlantic.
 So, I was pleased to see that he had published a book about his 2016 experience.
 This is my review of his The (Big) Year That Flew By.

 After all of this introduction, I'll start by writing that I really liked Arjan Dwarshuis's The (Big) Year That Flew By.
 It's a gripping page turner.
 But, I also have criticisms.
-Hopefully, my criticism is balanced.
-I also recognize that my criticism may be more personal in its orientation and comes from a fair amount of European travel (not as much as some, but more than others) in the past couple of decades.
+I recognize that my criticism may be more personal in its orientation and comes from a fair amount of European travel (not as much as some, but more than others) in the past couple of decades.

 Arjan's approach to detailing his big year is to write about environment as much as he writes about birds, and he intertwines the two.
-It's not that most readers are unaware of the things he writes about - increasing population, poverty, chopping down the rainforest, agriculture, the drug trade, illegal trafficking in bird and animal species, illegal mining, water pollution, desertification and the impact of climate change - you name it.
-In pithy paragraphs and segments Dwarshuis writes how all of these things are impacting the human (especially the indigenous people in many countries), bird, animal and plant populations everywhere in the world.
+Most birders are aware of the things he writes about - increasing population, poverty, chopping down the rainforest, agriculture, the drug trade, illegal trafficking in bird and animal species, illegal mining, water pollution, desertification and the impact of climate change - you name it.
+In pithy paragraphs and segments Dwarshuis writes how all of these things are impacting the human (especially indigenous people in many countries), bird, animal and plant populations everywhere in the world.
 With each bird sighting he selects to write about, he describes its struggle to survive.
 He writes with clarity and knowledge.
 Even though I consider myself an aware individual, I learned so much, especially at the grass roots level.
 Many of the situations are dire.
-We don't always hear or read of the details of things far away.
 When there is evidence of hopefulness or reason for hope, Dwarshuis writes about it.
 Some if it seems so small and one can question and worry, how will this make a difference?
-Dwarshuis's response is that we are a part of the answer and we cannot shirk our responsibility.
+Dwarshuis's response is that we are a part of the answer and we cannot shirk our responsibility (page 232).

-Dorian Anderson wrote about this; indeed, it was a significant part of his biking big year.
+Dorian Anderson wrote about this; indeed, our dependence on fossil fuels was a significant focus of his biking big year.
 Though I don't recall this as a theme in his book, Noah Strycker is also surely aware.
 But, Europeans, I think, are way ahead of us in awareness and urgency for these issues.
 When you read Arjan Dwarshuis's book, your awareness will be shaken from its slumber.

 Dwarshuis does not hold back in other ways.
-He lets his thoughts and feelings be known and he does not hesitate to let his reader know what he thinks.
+He lets his thoughts and feelings be known and does not hesitate to let the reader know what he thinks.

 Arjan and his friend, Max, are in Danum Valley, Sabah, Malaysia (page 41) when they are surrounded by a herd of Bornean pygmy elephants.
-Afraid of a stampede, they climb a lookout tower for safety.
-From their elevated perch they can monitor the situation.
-Below them they see two women taking selfies with the elephants.
+Afraid of a stampede, they climb a lookout tower for safety and where, from their elevated perch, they can monitor the situation.
+Below them they see two women taking selfies with the elephants (page 41).
 Arjan and his friend cannot believe this.
 "One wrong move and the women are dead."
 When it becomes too dark to take photos the women walk away from the elephants.
 Arjan and Max need another two hours before they are able to climb down from the tower and get a lift from a passing 4x4.
-Back in their lodge dining hall, they run into the two women.
+Back at their lodge, they run into the women.
 Arjan is clearly irritated with the women.
 "Do you know how dangerous that was?" he asks them.
-The women dismiss his concern, and he notes their "heavy" California accents, (the quotes around heavy are mine; I am not aware of a California accent of any kind), to which they respond, "We are good with elephants.
+The women dismiss his concern, and he notes their "heavy" California accents (the quotes around heavy are mine; I am not aware of a California accent of any kind).
+They respond saying, "We are good with elephants.
 We always get on fine with them at the San Diego Zoo."
 He opens his mouth to start a discussion (page 42), but then realizes that this would be the same as "talking to a wall."
 Many will disagree, but my two word translation of Arjan's thoughts on this exchange are: Stupid Americans.
 Why was the "talking to a wall" language of this experience necessary?
 Allow readers to make up their own minds.
 In this instance, his opinion and judgement did not matter.
 But this alone doesn't fully explain the depth of Arjun's judgement or, rather, his lack of judgement.

 Arjan zigzags his big year with segments of his childhood evolution as a birder in Scheveningen, Netherlands.
 Back and forth.
-I'm not sure this worked for me, but it clearly seemed important to him.
-His Scheveningen stories were often charming and funny (he once skipped school and a math exam to go with friends to see Pine Grosbeaks.
-He was caught by his math teacher who scolded him, but also encouraged him to be honest if such an opportunity arose again).
-I usually enjoy this style of narration but, for some reason, the childhood stories were also a distraction.
-Had he not included so many of these, perhaps he could have included more big year stories.
+I'm not sure this worked for me, but this seemed important to him.
+His Scheveningen stories are occasionally charming and funny.
+He once skipped school and a math exam to go with friends to see Pine Grosbeaks.
+He was caught by his math teacher who scolded him, but also encouraged him to be honest if such an opportunity arose again.
+I usually enjoy this style of narration but the childhood stories were also a distraction.
+Had he not included so many of these perhaps he could have included more big year stories.

 He does not write at all about what month or date it is.
 Very occasionally he lets the reader know that it's March or July or day #315.
-Likewise, it is difficult to know his species count.
-From time-to-time, he lets us know what number his count has reached, but unless he is comparing his progress to where Noah was during his big year there is no other context.
+Likewise, his species count is unknowable.
+From time-to-time, he lets us know what number his count has reached, but unless he is comparing his progress to where Noah was during his big year, there is no other context.

 In the final pages of his big year he goes from Sax-Zim Bog in Minnesota where he dips on Great Gray Owl to Pinnacles National Park in California where he scores seeing the California Condor.
-Then it's New Year's Day and he is in Da Lat, Vietnam.
+Then it's New Year's Day and he is in Da Lat, Vietnam (page 226).
 Huh?
 It's pouring rain and they are out looking for Grey-crowned Crocias (successfully) and his friend, Tjeerd, is incredulous when he exclaims to Arjan, "This is the worse weather you've had in 366 days?"
 Again, huh?
-Yes, by this point in the book I had forgotten about the leap year thing.
+Yes, by the end of the book I had forgotten about the leap year thing.
 But somehow it was also New Year's Day.
 Wouldn't his big year have ended at midnight on New Year's Eve?
 Throughout the book it was sort of like this.
 I couldn't keep track and just went with the flow.

 In all of these big year experiences, I am struck by the level of record and note keeping that is required; first to count your birds properly but secondly, and just as importantly, to keep your location and story straight.
 This takes time and attention to detail.
 Arjan was frequently exhausted and sleep deprived, but he seems to have surprised himself when he writes at the end, "I have not been sick for one day this year."
-By the end of the year, he had seen 6,833 species and then later added "19 species that he had forgotten" to bring his grand total to 6,852.
+By the end of the year, he had seen 6,833 species and then later added "19 species that he had forgotten" to bring his grand total to 6,852 (page 228).
 Noah Strycker used the Clements classification system for his 6,042 species seen and this is detailed beautifully in appendices 2 and 3 (pages 266-318) in Birding Without Borders.
 Arjan Dwarshuis used the International Ornithological Committee (IOC) classification system.
 Had he used Clements his species count would have been far fewer, but still higher than Noah's.
 His list is not included in his book but pages 233 and 234 include a comprehensive list of resources where we find the website he used to publish his list.
-Of note, you will find his personal website here and this will also link you to his Instagram account.
+In the end, his species count seems to have landed on the number 6912 and seems to be a moving target.
+This is because of changes to the IOC classification list which is currently in version 14.1.
+It is likely that with all of the lumps and splits since 2015, Noah's species count may also be different now.
+Of note, you will find Arjan's personal website here and this will also link you to his Instagram account.

 In 2014 Dorian Anderson rode his bike over 17,800 miles to shed his personal demons and to forge a new path for himself.
 His enormous effort yielded 618 bird species sighted.
 He was essentially alone for his whole trip.
 To my knowledge his is still the only North American big year on a bicycle attempted and completed.
 In 2015 Noah Strycker, realizing he could exceed the numbers listed for prior worldwide birding adventures, was at a time in his life where a worldwide big year was calling his name.
 He set an arbitrary number of 5,000 bird species to see and exceeded this by over a 1,000 species.

 My final comment is of the story behind The (Big) Year That Flew By.
-Arjan Dwarshuis writes that his planning had begun for a 2015 worldwide big year when he learned from a friend's text message of an American birder's (Noah's) plans for a worldwide big year in 2015 (page 13).
+Arjan Dwarshuis writes that his planning had begun in 2014 (page 11) for a 2015 worldwide big year when he learns from a friend's text message of an American birder's (Noah's) plans for a worldwide big year in 2015 (page 13).
 He writes, "There were two options left to me: I could throw in the towel now, or I could go a step further.
 I decided to go for option two".
 That is, he delays.
-It's unclear about why "throwing in the towel now" was even an option.
+It's unclear why "throwing in the towel" was even an option.
 Throughout the book Arjan's competitive spirit is on full display.
 He clearly benefitted from having Noah's record to chase and, in the only footnote of the book (page 6), he writes "I deliberately chose a leap year since it gave me an extra day."
 So, which was it?
 Had he really planned to do his big year in 2015?
 All that work and planning thrown out the window just because another birder had planned the same?
-But the opportunity to break a record must have been very inviting (and, coincidentally, 2016 was a leap year).
+The opportunity to break a record must have been so inviting (and, coincidentally, 2016 was a leap year).
 This might have been an even more interesting story had he not delayed.

 In reading all of these books, I have come to the conclusion that it is not the number of species seen with such endeavors.
 It's the individual experiences, stamina and determination that make the story.
 But then, I'm the reader, not the competitor.